chenglulu1127/CarND-LaneLines-P1/writeup.md

 * use position and slope signs to seperate left and right lanes
 * only consider lines with slope difference <=0.1 from the longest line
 * calculate weighted average (weighted by line length) slope and intercept of the longest 5 lines
-* get the coordinates of the final connected line
+* get the coordinates of the final connected line: the bottom of the line is at the bottom of the image; the top of the lines are at the smallest y of pre-connected lines detected (right and life separately)

 ## 2. Result